Religion in Sussex: Others

 Protestant non-conformity was historically strong in the Weald and in the east of county, as well as some of the towns in the west.
 Non-conformity emerged in the Sussex Weald in the 14th century where some of the supporters of the Peasants Revolt of 1381 were Lollard followers of John Wycliffe or followers of John Ball.
 Over the centuries the Weald gained a reputation for being beyond state and church control, providing a haven for Lollard and early Protestant congregations.
 The towns of Rye and Winchelsea in the east of the county also received a significant influx of French Protestant Huguenots in the 16th century who reinforced the Protestant nature of the towns.

 United Reformed Church is a union of Presbyterian and Congregational churches.
 Churches within Sussex are in the Southern synod.
 Churches within the Methodist church are within the church's South East district.
 Methodist pioneers came to the Rape of Hastings in 1756, with John Wesley visiting Rye in 1758.
 Wesley's last open air sermon was held in nearby Winchelsea in 1790.
 The Horsham area still has a strong Quaker presence.
 William Penn lived in the area and worshipped in a nearby Quaker Meeting House.
+Quakers have likewise worshipped in Lewes continuously since 1655; their current meeting house dates from 1784.
 Sussex has several Baptist churches.
 In the mid-19th century most of England and Scotland's 24 Baptist churches were in Sussex and Kent.

 Sussex remains a stronghold of the Countess of Huntingdon's Connexion, a group of churches where Sussex has 7 of the 21 congregations in England, all located in the east and centre of the county.
 Its first church was set up in 1761 in North Street, Brighton in what was originally Selina, Countess of Huntingdon's garden.

 There is also a Hutterian community near Robertsbridge.

 Following the Second Sudanese Civil War, many refugees came to Brighton and Hove and Hove is now home to a Coptic Orthodox Church, one of 27 such churches in the British Isles.